olsonpm/promise-task-runner/README.md

 # promise-task-runner

  - This readme covers a few basics.
-For anything more, please see the wiki.
+For anything more, please see [the wiki](https://github.com/olsonpm/promise-task-runner/wiki).
+I have spent a lot of effort into making the wiki useful, so please give it a shot.
  - To avoid confusion, the abbreviation 'ptr' is for promise-task-runner.

 ## First of all, why does promise-task-runner exist?